mssalvatore/recipes/recipes/steel-cut-oatmeal.md

 4. Turn the heat down to low, uncover, and cook for about 15 minutes.
 Stir occasionally.
 Add milk a little at a time until the desired consistency is reached.

+5. Mix in the butter and salt.
+Stir well and serve.